Discrete Choice with Endogenous Peer Selection: Identification of the Model

 \begin{assumption} For every type $t\in\mathcal{H}$,

-\end{assumption} Assumption~\ref{prop: recursive} means that within the type there is some one with $2$ peers, someone with $3$ peers, etc. This assumption is similar to the full menu variation in the stochastic choice literature \citep{aguiar2023random}.
+\end{assumption} Assumption~\ref{ass: full variation} means that within each type there is some agent with two peers, someone with three peers, etc. This assumption is similar to the full menu variation (of alternatives) in the stochastic choice literature \citep{aguiar2023random}.

-The proof of the following results directly follows from Proposition~\ref{prop: selection} and the above discussion. \begin{proposition} Suppose the assumptions of Proposition~\ref{prop: selection} are satisfied.
+The proof of the following result follows from Proposition~\ref{prop: selection} and the above discussion. \begin{proposition} Suppose the assumptions of Proposition~\ref{prop: selection} are satisfied.
 If, moreover, Assumption~\ref{ass: full variation} is satisfied, then $\operatorname{Q}^a$ and $\operatorname{R}^a$ are identified from $\operatorname{P}_a$ for every $a$. \end{proposition}

+{\value{example}} {\value{eg1}} \begin{example}[continued] Assume the four agents in the example are of the same type.
+Thus, to simplify the exposition, we will drop the subindices in $Q$ and $R$.
+Recall that, by Proposition~~\ref{prop: network}, we can recover the peer group of each of them.
+Thus, we can learn that